At a Glance

 Satara

-Whilst Berg-en-Dal and Lower Sabie are generally in areas dominated by dense bush, favoured by leopards in particular, Satara is situated in an area where this bushveld gives way to impressive plains akin to those in East Africa.
+Whilst time at Lower Sabie is generally spent in areas dominated by dense bush, favoured by leopards in particular, Satara is situated in an area where this bushveld gives way to impressive plains akin to those in East Africa.
 Large prides of lion are found here, as are some of Kruger's few cheetah.
 This camp is particularly frequently visited by honey badgers (please don't feed them!), so don't be surprised to hear some snuffling near the bins late at night.

 Day Fourteen